Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Port Angeles

-After visiting Hurricane Ridge, you’ll pass by Port Angeles on your way to the next few stops on this Olympic National Park itinerary.
+After visiting Hurricane Ridge, you’ll pass through Port Angeles on your way to the next few stops on this Olympic National Park itinerary.
 This small town is a good place to stop for some lunch along the way.

 Enjoy lunch at the Next Door Gastropub or Barhop Brewing and Artisan Pizza before making your way back into the park for more exploring.